 It also means that your own practice might not be able to answer questions about your vaccination – however vaccination centres are using patient lists from each practice, and you’ll be contacted when it’s your turn to have the vaccine.

 We are not currently publicising vaccine centre locations because you can’t just drop in for a vaccination at most sites – instead you will be told where to go when you are given your appointment slot.

-Vaccination centres are not offering appointments on a drop-in basis at the moment.
+Vaccination centres are not generally offering appointments on a drop-in basis at the moment.
 This is to help ensure that those at highest risk get vaccinated first.
 The NHS will contact you when it is your turn.
 Please don’t turn up to a vaccination centre without a pre-booked appointment, as they will be unable to vaccinate you.

 If you are invited to attend a vaccination by a local GP-led vaccination centre, you could be contacted either by phone call, or by text message - depending on what contact information you have provided to your GP practice.

-You could also receive a letter from the NHS COVID-19 Vaccination Booking Service which allows you to book an appointment online or over the phone at a number of sites, including at some pharmacies, hospital sites, or the nearest mass vaccination centre in St Helens.
+You could also receive a letter from the NHS COVID-19 Vaccination Booking Service inviting you to book an appointment at: www.nhs.uk/covid-vaccination.

 If a suitable appointment isn't available through this booking service – you can also wait for your local GP-led service to get in touch with an appointment closer to home if you prefer.